-The lecture series and summer school will be held over 5 full days, comprising 5 short courses by 4 distinguished researchers, 20 hours of lectures, two wine receptions, a poster session and a conference dinner.
-It is timed to follow on from the 2018 ISBA World Meeting, Edinburgh UK, 24th-29th June 2018 and MCQMC Rennes France, 1st-6th July 2018, and we hope to get a critical mass of both researchers in computational statistics, and those keen to learn more and apply the techniques.
-Some funding is available to young researchers to cover registration fees (aimed at those within 5 years of submitting their PhD).
+The lecture series and summer school will be held over 5 full days, comprising 5 short courses by 4 distinguished researchers, 20 hours of lectures, a wine reception, a poster session and a conference dinner.
+It is timed to follow on from the 2018 ISBA World Meeting, Edinburgh UK, 24th-29th June 2018 (we are an official satellite conference) , MCQMC, Rennes France, 1st-6th July 2018 (we are a partner), and BAYSM 2018, University of Warwick UK, 2nd-3rd July 2018 (we are a partner), and we hope to get a critical mass of both researchers in computational statistics, and those keen to learn more and apply the techniques.
+Some funding is available to early career researchers to cover registration fees (aimed at those within 5 years of submitting their Ph.D.).

 Short Course Speakers